 Asking yourself these 10 questions about getting a pet is a great way to start thinking about adding a new family member to your household.

+How do I choose the right pet?
+Is getting a dog worth it?
 Do some research and talk with friends and family about their experiences with cats and dogs.
-You can get a feel for the time commitment and cost involved.
+You can get a feel for which kind of pet would be best for your lifestyle, the time commitment and cost involved.

-This is very important.
+This is a very important thing to consider before getting a pet.
 You don’t want to get an energetic hunting dog if you live in the city, or a yappy dog if you are an apartment dweller.
+Should you get a small dog or a big dog?
 Research the breeds you are interested in very carefully to see if they would be a good fit for your lifestyle.
+Make sure that you aren’t getting a poorly bred dog by investigating the breeder.

 On top of the routine vet and grooming visits, there is the costs of good quality food, treats, flea treatments, nail trimmings, brushes, toys, shampoos, leashes, bedding…the list could go on and on.
 Make sure you are prepared to take on the responsibility of a new pet.

 Cats require grooming too, especially long hair cats.
+One of the things to consider when choosing a dog is if they have to get groomed regularly.
 Is there a trained groomer in your area?
 Give them a call and ask what are the costs of grooming the type of cat or dog you are considering.
 Or will you groom your pet yourself?
 Consider reading our posts on puppy shampoo, dog shampoo and pet grooming to help you decide.
 It is a great way to bond with your pet and save some money.

 Have you ever trained a pet?
 Do you have the time and knowledge to focus on your new pet especially when they are first brought home?
 Pets require training when they are first brought home, so that they understand the rules and get along with all family members, including your current pets.

+What do You need before getting a Dog?
 Do have the necessary supplies?
+What about getting a cat?
 Litter box?
 Toys for their life stage?
 Good quality food?
 The list can be endless.
 Make sure you know what your pet needs and that you can afford the ongoing cost of pet supplies.

 I have an adopted dog and cat from the SPCA.
 They have wonderful temperaments and are valued family members.
 You won’t regret it!